graphql/graphql-spec/spec/Section 6 -- Execution.md

   enclosing this `@defer` directive, if any, otherwise {undefined}.

-The {parentDeferUsage} entry is used to build distinct Execution Groups as discussed within the Field Plan Generation section below.
+The {parentDeferUsage} entry is used to build distinct Execution Groups as discussed within the Execution Plan Generation section below.

 Field Details Records are unordered maps containing the following entries: